kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Output Artifacts

 Output Artifacts are files that need to be persisted to the default/destination object storage.
 Additionally, by default, all Kubeflow pipeline 'Output Parameters' are also stored as output artifacts.
-Since Tekton deprecated pipelineResource and the recommended gsutil task is not capable of moving files to the minio object storage without proper DNS address, we decided to create a step based on the [minio mc](https://github.com/minio/mc) image for moving output artifacts.
-This feature also includes the ArtifactLocation support where users can set their own object storage credentials during execution.
-The [artifact_location](/sdk/python/tests/compiler/testdata/artifact_location.py) python test is an example of how to use this feature.
+Since Tekton deprecated pipelineResource and the recommended gsutil task is not capable of moving files to the minio object storage without proper DNS address, we decided to inject a step based on the [minio mc](https://github.com/minio/mc) image for moving output artifacts during Kubeflow pipeline runtime.

-It also includes two annontations `tekton.dev/input_artifacts` and `tekton.dev/output_artifacts` for metadata tracking.
+It also includes several annontations, `tekton.dev/input_artifacts` and `tekton.dev/output_artifacts` are for metadata tracking, `tekton.dev/artifact_items` is to retain the artifact dependency information.
 Refer to the
 [Tetkon Artifact design proposal](http://bit.ly/kfp-tekton) for more details.

 The current implementation is relying on the existing KFP's minio setup for getting the default credentials.
-This feature probably needs to be deprecated and merged with the output parameters once KFP finalizes the artifact management for the multi-user scenario.
+This default credentials can be updated via a Kubernetes configmap.

 ## Features with Limitations